Shop drawing submittal cycle

 Do not return approved drawings with question mark annotations.
 Resolve all issues before approving.
 Items cannot be fabricated from drawings that have unanswered questions.

-Each district has an email address and contact associated with shop drawing review, TxDOT Shop Drawing Submittal Addresses/Contacts.
+Each district has an email address and contact associated with shop drawing review, TxDOT Shop Drawing Contacts and Submittal.
 Each submittal that is not reviewed by the district is required to have the district dedicated address and the contractor’s email address in the cc: field of the submittal email.

 Question: How can I find who the reviewer is?